-where $\mathbf{U}^{(1)} (I_1 \times R_1)$ and $\mathbf{U}^{(2)} (I_2 \times R_2)$ are orthonormal component matrices, and $\mathcal{G}$ is the core tensor with dimension $(R_1 \times R_2)$.\\ It can be demonstrated that $\mathbf{U}^{(1)}$ and $\mathbf{U}^{(2)}$ are the left and right singular vectors of $\mathcal{X}$, while the core tensor is a matrix that contains singular values on the first \textit{r} diagonal elements ($r=\min(R_1,R_2))$ and zeros otherwise.\\ It is important to underline that the core tensor for $N>2$ is a full tensor, where its elements can also be negative.
-The magnitude of these elements indicates the strength of the interaction between components represented by the corresponding indices in the component matrices.\\
+where $\mathbf{U}^{(1)} (I_1 \times R_1)$ and $\mathbf{U}^{(2)} (I_2 \times R_2)$ are orthonormal component matrices; and $\mathcal{G}$ is the core tensor with dimension $(R_1 \times R_2)$.\\ It is possible to show that $\mathbf{U}^{(1)}$ and $\mathbf{U}^{(2)}$ are the left and right singular vectors of $\mathcal{X}$, while the core tensor is a matrix with singular values on the first $r$ diagonal elements ($r=min(R_1,R_2)$) and 0s otherwise. \\ It is important underline that the core tensor for $N>2$ is a full tensor, where their elements can be negative too and their magnitude indicate the strength of interaction between components represented by the corresponding indices in the component matrices.

-\subsection{Tucker Parameters Estimation}
+\subsection{Tucker parameters estimation}

-The Tucker decomposition of a \textit{2}nd order tensor is equivalent to a Singular Value Decomposition (SVD).
-Thus, it is not surprising that Higher-Order Singular Value Decomposition (HOSVD) is the most popular algorithm for estimating the parameters of a Tucker model in cases where $N > 2$. \\ Introduced by De Lathauwer et al. \citep{de2000best}, which generalizes the three-way case presented by Tucker \citep{Tucker:1966}, HOSVD finds the exact Tucker decomposition of rank-$(R_1,R_2, \dots ,R_N)$ and subsequently provides the core tensor $\mathcal{G}$.
-In essence, HOSVD initially computes the left singular vectors of $\mathbf{X}_{(n)}$ for $n = 1, 2, \dots, N$.
-Finally, the transposes of these matrices are multiplied with the original tensor $\mathcal{X}$ to obtain the core tensor. \\ When exact parameters are not required, such as in the case of lossy compression, only the first $r_n$ columns of $\mathbf{U}^{(n)}$ are considered.
-The objective function to solve is defined as follows:
+The Tucker decomposition of a \textit{2}nd order tensor is equivalent to a SVD.
+Thus, it is not a surprise that HOSVD is the most popular algorithm for estimate the parameters of a Tucker model in case of $N>2$.\\ Introduced by De Lathauwer et al. \citep{de2000multilinear}, which generalizes the three-ways case presented by Tucker \citep{Tucker:1966}, HOSVD finds the exact Tucker decomposition of rank-$(R_1,R_2, \dots ,R_N)$, and subsequently provides the core tensor $\mathcal{G}$.
+In essence, HOSVD initially computes the left singular vectors of $\mathbf{X}_{(n)}$ for $n =1 \dots N$.
+Finally, the transposes of these component matrices are multiplied with the original tensor $\mathcal{X}$ to obtain the core tensor.\\ When exact parameters are not required, as well as in case of compression, only the first $r_n$ columns of $\mathbf{U}^{(n)}$ are considerated, we need to solve the objective function

-where $\mathbf{U}^{(n)} (I_n \times r_n)$ is orthonormal, and $\mathcal{G}$ has dimensions $(r_1 \times r_2 \times \dots \times r_N)$.\\ The details of the optimization problem are readily available in \citep{de2000best, kolda2009tensor}.
-The version of HOSVD used to estimate the parameters is referred to as \textit{truncated} HOSVD (\textit{t}-HOSVD), which is briefly described below, highlighting its simplicity and limited number of steps.\\
+where $\mathbf{U}^{(n)} (I_n \times r_n)$ is orthonormal; and $\mathcal{G}$ has dimension $(r_1 \times r_2 \times \dots \times r_N)$. \\ The details of the optimization problem are readily available \citep{de2000best, kolda2009tensor}, when the version of HOSVD to estimate the parameters is called \textit{truncated} HOSVD (\textit{t}-HOSVD).
+It is briefly described below highlighting its simplicity and limited number of steps. \\